Homemade French Fries

 French fries are the perfect side dish for any number of grilled foods.
 Steak and fries.
 Burger and fries.
 Cheese burger and fries.
 Bacon cheese burger and fries.
 But getting perfect fries at home is difficult.
 The ideal fry is crispy on the outside but fluffy or slightly creamy on the inside.
 People bet their companies trying to achieve the super fry.
-Riffling through an old copy of Cook’s Illustrated1 sample I found a recipe for oven baked fries.
+Rifling through an old copy of Cook’s Illustrated1 I found a recipe for oven baked fries.
 I modified it, but the key here was the science behind the perfect French fry.

 First, we use russet potatoes.
 Better browning and flavor than other potatoes.
 Peel the potato to have a better flavor and texture.
 Cook’s Illustrated1 used wedges for speed of cooking and reducing waste, but I’m a square fry guy so I cut my potatoes into slices of even thickness, about 1cm wide (about 1/3 inch).